Reads or updates the namespace schema.

 vectors, this field needs to be explicitly specified in the schema

-when first creating (i.e. upserting to) a namespace.
+when first creating (i.e. writing to) a namespace.

 Example: "vector": {"type": [512]f16, "ann": true}

-New attributes can be added with an upsert.
-All
+New attributes can be added with a write or an explicit

 .

-In most cases, the schema is inferred from the data you upsert.
+In most cases, the schema is inferred from the data you write.
 However, as part

-of an upsert, you can choose to specify the schema
+of a write, you can choose to specify the schema

 for